hexlo/minecraft-bedrock-server/README.md

      }
 ]
 ```
 - *permissions.json* _(give players permissions.
 You need the xuid of the players.
-Either look a the allowlist.json file after adding players or use an online xuid grabber)_
+Either look at the allowlist.json file after adding players or use an online [xuid grabber](https://www.cxkes.me/xbox/xuid))_
 ```
 [
      {